 The Impatient Mindset

 When I see a strong price move, the impatient mindset in me is triggered.
 My adrenaline spikes.
 I feel like I can’t wait any more – I can’t pass up such a good opportunity!

 And if I don’t catch this rising feeling of impatience, I’ll abandon my trading plan and chase the market price.

 What happens next is predictable – I’ll end up buying near the top, and immediately regret my decision when the market pulls back.

 This impatient mindset surfaces when I don’t know what my trading edge is.
-If I don’t understand where my profits are truly coming from, it’s natural to want to chase any “opportunity” that comes up.
+When I don’t understand where my profits are truly coming from, it’s natural to want to chase any “opportunity” that comes up.